Make physical activity fun and a part of your child’s life to give them a healthy head start in life.

 The best part about adding physical activity is that it can start right away — even before they crawl, your child can engage in floor-based play.

-Children aged six years old and below (≤6) should aim for at least 180 minutes of physical activity of any intensity spread throughout each day.
+According to Centre for Holistic Initiatives for Learning & Development (CHILD), children aged six years old and below (≤6) should aim for at least 180 minutes of physical activity of any intensity spread throughout each day.
 It doesn’t have to be all at once and every minute counts1.
 Additionally, for children from the ages of three, 60 minutes of the time spent actively should be of moderate- to vigorous- intensity.

 Children above six years old (>6) should also include activities that strengthen muscles and bones at least three times a week2.

 When your children have an active lifestyle there are many benefits:

 Related: Health Benefits of Exercise and Physical Activity

 What’s just as important as exercise is limiting your children’s screen time — TV, devices, phones.
 Children under 18 months old should not be allowed any passive viewing screen time (passive viewing refers to screen viewing without adult co-viewing and interaction) as the early years are a critical window for children’s cognitive development3.

 Children between 18 and 36 months should have no more than 1 hour of unsupervised passive viewing screen time each day.

 Some studies also indicate that engaging in outdoor activities results in a lower risk for myopia.